rodrigo-fagundes/uda_mlengineer/projects/capstone/submission/report/report.md

 There's no benchmark model available but the actual rating of rescues per inspection exclusively using the traditional resource placing strategies.
 Therefore, we'll split the data in two equal parts: a subset for training and validating, that will be used as the benchmark model, and another to test the model.

+The data will be subject to a naive bayes classification for performance comparison.

 ## III.
 Methodology

 ### Data Preprocessing